Having institutional excellence at the core is key to creation of a successful knowledge community such as the Innovation Quarter.

 The North Carolina BioNetwork Pharmaceutical Center (one of six biotechnology-related centers) has expanded its reach to serve the life science industries in such areas as pharmaceuticals, bioprocessing, regenerative medicine, nanobiotechnology, vaccine, medical device, herbal/botanical, dietary supplements, regulatory and clinical research.

-Located in Innovation Quarter, the BioNetwork Pharmaceutical Center provides consultation and training for companies and services to North Carolina community colleges, including job coaching and educational guidance.
+Located in the Innovation Quarter, the BioNetwork Pharmaceutical Center provides consultation and training for companies and services to North Carolina community colleges, including job coaching and educational guidance.
 Its newly created BioNetwork Analytical Center, which will adjoin the Pharmaceutical Center, is a state-of-the-art resource with analytical testing equipment outfitted with current and emerging technologies.

 This new Analytical Center has virtual learning technology that uses digital interactive simulation and modeling to precisely mirror an industrial or laboratory setting and equipment.
 Using these tools, students receive virtual hands-on training while they navigate the modeled environment, manipulate controls, follow procedures, and troubleshoot programmed faults and failures.
 This initiative will also feature distance learning systems.